 Add To Favorites

-Why would you group the words Quaker, Hyacinth, and Umbrella together?
+What do the words Quaker, Hyacinth, and Umbrella have in common?
 They are all names of types of parrots.
 Create colorful parrots without any mess using Color Wonder™ Paints.

 There are at least 328 species of parrots--cockatoos, lories, lovebirds, macaws, and parakeets.
 Look at pictures and find real ones to admire if possible.
 Notice that every parrot has a small head with eyes and a beak.
 Where are its ears?
 Parrots have curved torsos, claw feet, wings, and a tail (sometimes a very long one).
 What colors are their feathers and beaks?
 What else makes these elegant birds so special?